nsacyber/Windows-Secure-Host-Baseline/Office/README.md

  * [Office 2013 Group Policy Objects](./Group Policy Objects/Office 2013).

 ## Group Policy templates
 The Office template files can be downloaded from Microsoft.
-They are also included the [Group Policy Templates](./Group Policy Templates/) folder as a convenience.
+They are also included in the [Group Policy Templates](./Group Policy Templates/) folder as a convenience.

 ## Importing the Office Group Policy